AWS Application Load Balancer – ALB

 Zonal Isolation

-• Only NLB supports Zonal Isolation which supports application architectures in a single zone.
+• NLB and GWLB support Zonal Isolation which supports application architectures in a single zone.
 It automatically fails over to other healthy AZs, if something fails in an AZ

 • CLB and ALB do not support Zonal Isolation.